Cromemco Dazzler: Super Dazzler

 In 1979, Cromemco replaced the original Dazzler with the Super Dazzler.
 The Super Dazzler Interface (SDI) had 756 x 484 pixel resolution with the ability to display up to 4096 colors (12-bit RGB), a capability that had previously only been available in much more expensive systems.
 Dedicated two-port memory cards were used for image storage for higher performance.
 While the original Dazzler had a composite video output signal, the new SDI used separate RGB component video outputs for higher resolution.
 The SDI also had the ability to be synchronized to other video equipment.
 Cromemco systems with the SDI board became the systems of choice for television broadcast applications, and were widely deployed by the United States Air Force as Mission Support Systems.

+Renaissance

+A project initially started by Dr Hugo Holden and progressed by a team from the Vintage Computer Federation has resulted in the recreation of Rev C and Rev D dazzler boards.
+Artwork and recreated KiCad Gerber files have been made available for production and several boards have been completed and tested.

+Dr. John Manahan, in collaboration with Dr. Terry Walker has developed a single-board Dazzler, known as the Dazzler II, which was demonstrated at the 2025 Vintage Computer Festival hosted by the Computer History Museum.
+The Dazzler II replaces three classic Cromemco boards: the Dazzler two-board set and the D+7AI/O (used as the joystick interface.)
+Walker has published a schematic diagram of the Dazzler II.